yakosti/rapidnet/src/applications/sdn-mac-learning-bcast/README.md

 ### rs4

-Summary: If no flow matches, send the packet to the controller
+Summary: No flow matches found, send the packet to the controller for processing

 Head Tuple: ofPacket(@Controller, Switch, InPort, SrcMac, DstMac)

 ### rs5

-Summary: Insert a flow entry into forwarding table
+Summary: Controller has sent the switch a flow rule for the unknown packet.
+Use it to insert an appropriate flow entry into forwarding table

 Head Tuple: flowEntry(@Switch, DstMac, OutPort, Priority)

 ### rs6

-Summary: should be a_MAX<Priority> in the head tuple
+Summary: NEEDS WORK / REMOVE

 HeadTuple: maxPriority(@Switch, Priority)

 ### rs7

-Summary: Following the controller's instruction, send out the packet as broadcast
+Summary: Following instructions from the controller, the switch sends out an unknown packet as broadcast

 Head Tuple: packet(@OutNei, Switch, SrcMac, DstMac)